qiushihe/wmyy.vim/README.md

 **:WmyyFocusRight**: Focus the window to the right of the current window.
 The newly focused window will be maximized.

 **:WmyySwapUp**: Swap the buffer of the current window with the buffer of the window above it.
+The window above will be maximixed.

 **:WmyySwapDown**: Swap the buffer of the current window with the bugger of the window below it.
+The window below will be maximixed.

 **:WmyySwapLeft**: Swap the buffer of the current window with the bugger of the window to the left.
+The window to the left will be maximixed.

 **:WmyySwapRight**: Swap the buffer of the current window with the buffer of the window to the right.
+The window to the right will be maximixed.

+**:WmyySwapUpNoExpand**: Swap the buffer of the current window with the buffer of the window above it.

+**:WmyySwapDownNoExpand**: Swap the buffer of the current window with the bugger of the window below it.

+**:WmyySwapLeftNoExpand**: Swap the buffer of the current window with the bugger of the window to the left.

+**:WmyySwapRightNoExpand**: Swap the buffer of the current window with the buffer of the window to the right.